Recumbent exercise bikes are great because they offer a gentle, lower-impact way to get your cardio on, but there are a ton of options out there.

 All bikes are different, so it’s crucial to check the actual dimensions of your chosen bike before purchase- you know, to make sure that it actually fits in your home.

-Your average recumbent bike is roughly 70 inches long and 28 inches wide, give or take.
+That said, your average recumbent bike is roughly 70 inches long and 28 inches wide, give or take.

-Machine weight also varies greatly from machine to machine.
 The higher quality, commercial grade bikes are going to weight more.
 And weighing more is a good thing in my book because it means the machine isn’t going to move or jostle during use.

 Most quality home recumbent bikes weight between 90 – 200 lb.